Robust Nonlinear Transform Coding: A Framework for Generalizable Joint Source-Channel Coding: Robust Nonlinear Transform Coding Framework for Generalizable JSCC

 where ${\boldsymbol \psi^{(j)}}$ denotes the parameters of the non-parametric density model $p_{z_j|{\boldsymbol \psi^{(j)}}}$ that enables the entropy model for $z_j$, and $*$ denotes the convolution operator.

+Up to \eqref{eq:KL_general}--\eqref{eq:hyperprior_proxy}, the formulation follows the standard NTC framework with hyperprior-based variational modeling~\cite{Hyperprior,NTC}.
 In contrast to NTC, which models only the quantization distortion via a uniform-noise proxy under the assumption that the quantized latents of ${\bf y}$ are reliably transmitted~\cite{NTC}, the proposed Robust-NTC approximates the non-differentiable transmission chain of ${\bf y}$, encompassing quantization, channel errors, and dequantization.
+This formulation also differs from the prior JSCC framework in~\cite{NTSCC}.
+Specifically,~\cite{NTSCC} retains the standard NTC variational formulation and applies a JSCC module to the latent representation with entropy-guided variable-length transmission.
+Whereas, the proposed Robust-NTC explicitly incorporates the effect of channel corruption into the latent modeling framework so as to enable tractable distortion characterization under practical transmission impairments.
 To this end, we introduce a Gaussian proxy for the corrupted latent, which enables differentiable variational training:

 where $\sigma_d^2$ is a nominal variance parameter.
+The Gaussian proxy is adopted as a tractable and robust surrogate during training.
+Since the Gaussian distribution attains the maximum differential entropy for a given variance $\sigma_d^2$~\cite{Waterfilling}, it serves as a conservative additive noise model in the variational optimization.

 Without loss of generality, we hereafter set $\sigma_d^2=1$, since any scaling can be absorbed into the latent variance $\sigma_i^2$.
-Given the stochastic parameters $(\mu_i, \sigma_i^2)$ from the hyper-synthesis transform, the noisy latent can be further refined by the MMSE estimator:
+Given the stochastic parameters $(\mu_i, \sigma_i^2)$ from the hyper-synthesis transform, the noisy latent can be further refined by the MMSE estimator \cite{MMSE_book}:

-This estimator removes the predictable component conditioned on $(\mu_i,\sigma_i^2)$ and yields a posterior distribution of the form
+This estimator removes the predictable component conditioned on $(\mu_i,\sigma_i^2)$ and yields a posterior distribution of the form \cite{MMSE_book}

 Equivalently, the latent can be decomposed as